 I love an eclectic mix of styles with plenty of colour, textures and shapes while staying sympathetic to the architecture of the room (my sitting room has all the original 1906 features including a working fireplace).
 I like a space to hold your interest – wall art and shelf styling in particular.
 I use books to style and even colour coordinate them!
 I am passionate about up-cycling so charity shops, auctions and car-boot sales are my favourite hunting grounds.
 I believe you can achieve a high-quality look without spending a fortune.

 There are many examples of beautifully organised studio apartments with multifunctional sliding and hiding storage options and split levels.
 This is an example of a simple, elegant and smart studio flat, which has everything for a comfortable, affordable yet stylish way of living.

 - Arrange the furniture to create distinct eating, sleeping and living areas

 - Use mirrored sliding doors.
 They reflect natural light and bounce it around a small space, making it feel larger

 - Don’t clutter your room, a few smart, larger pieces could make your studio feel bigger

 - Decorate and personalise the space with paintings, graphic art and flower arrangements without overcrowding it

-In this space-challenged studio flat in Moscow, the split level differentiates the sleeping and living zones, and at the same time creates a clever storage solution with hidden drawers.
-A thick, white curtain is drawn across at night to create privacy.
-Subway tiles and a white base colour is combined with soft pastel tints for a unified design scheme.
+In this space-challenged studio flat, the split rooms differentiates the sleeping and living zones, and at the same time creates a clever storage solution with hidden drawers.
+A white base colour is combined with grey for a unified design scheme.

 With this fabulous selection of expert studio flat interior ideas, we hope you have been filled with lots of inspiration to enhance the space in your home.

-If you enjoyed reading this post, Pin the image below so you can come back later!
+If you enjoyed reading this post, feel free to Pin the image below!